Choral Synagogue (Vilnius)

-The Choral Synagogue of Vilnius was built in 1903.

-The synagogue is built in a Romanesque-Moorish style.
+History

-It is the only active synagogue that survived both the Holocaust and Soviet rule in this city that once had over 100 synagogues.
-During the occupation of Lithuania by the Soviet Union the synagogue was nationalised and turned into a metal factory.
-Resulting from this usage the building suffered considerable damage.
-It was restored in 2010 and opened again as a synagogue shortly thereafter.
+It is the only active synagogue that survived both the Holocaust and Soviet rule in Vilnius, that once had over 100 synagogues.
+Despite practising in the Orthodox Ashkenazi rite, the synagogue was built in the traditions of a community that practised Reform Judaism.

+The exterior of this unusual, very attractive Moorish-styled synagogue features two-tone brick, used to create horizontal lines in the façade.
+There are three arches above the entrance with a large arch above it all, featuring stained glass windows below the arch and interesting moldings highlighting the arch and the façade above it.
+Stained glass windows with intricate Moorish detailing are featured on towers on either side of the entrance.
+Below the roofline, repeated Moorish motifs are incorporated into the molding to stunning effect.
+Above the pitch of the roof rests two tablets, featuring the Ten Commandments inscribed in Hebrew.
+According to one source, the synagogue was not attractive:

+During the Soviet occupation the synagogue was nationalised and the building was turned into a metal factory, with subsequent considerable damage as a result of this use.
+The building was restored in 2010 and opened again as a synagogue shortly thereafter.
 International donations and a small community of Jews in Vilnius support the synagogue.
 The synagogue holds services and is open to visitors.

 In 2019, the synagogue along with the Jewish community headquarters was temporarily closed due to threats from right-wing groups.
 The decision coincided with a rise in antisemitic rhetoric related to public debate about honoring Lithuanian collaborators.